 It was at “Secession House” (see inset) in Beaufort that the first meetings were held to draft what came to be the “Ordinance of Secession.”
 This document was ratified by a unanimous vote of 169-0 in St. Andrews Hall, Charleston, SC, as the “Declaration of the Immediate Causes Which Induce and Justify the Secession of South Carolina from the Federal Union,” and South Carolina became the first of the southern states to secede.

-While the formal definition of the word “secession” refers to “the action of withdrawing formally from membership of a federation or body, especially a political state,” our Club chose its name, its crossed flags logo (see Origins of our logo) and the manner by which we conduct our affairs to reflect and embrace an altogether different meaning.
+While the formal definition of the word “secession” refers to “the action of withdrawing formally from membership of a federation or body, especially a political state,” our Club chose its name, its crossed flags logo, and the manner by which we conduct our affairs to reflect and embrace an altogether different meaning.

 While visiting with a group of prospective Secession members at the Union League Club in Philadelphia, David Heinsma, a Founder and early General Partner, said this about the name’s origin and meaning.
 “Secession,” David said, “represents an opportunity for our members to secede from the pressures of their everyday lives and for the Club itself to secede from what golf clubs have become.
 We intend for Secession to focus on the Game itself and its great traditions, while fostering an inclusive, relaxed and unpretentious atmosphere.”

 Those who have joined us as members and those who have visited can attest that the “Secession Experience” delivers what the Club’s Founders intended.

 LOGO EMBRACES SPIRIT OF COMING TOGETHER THROUGH GOLF